TayeWalker/predicting-time-series/README.md

     <p>This repository contains code and results for using the Uni2TS Salesforce model to generate zero-shot predictions on allele frequency data.</p>
     <h2>Random Walk</h2>
     <p>
-        This folder generates KL divergence and comparitive graphs between the univariate predictions and original distribution for a simulated random walk.
+        This folder generates KL divergence and comparative graphs between the univariate predictions and original distribution for a simulated random walk.
     </p>
     <h3>main.ipynb</h3>
     <p>
-        Interactive notebook that generates the random       walk and saves it as a CSV file in univrariate_MOIRAI.
-Next it builds and runs the dockerfile that calls model on the data.
-Output is saved to as a .npy.
-Finally we load the prediction and generate comparative graphs.
+        Interactive notebook that generates the random walk and saves it as a CSV file in Univrariate_MOIRAI.
+Next, it builds and runs the dockerfile that calls model on the data.
+Output is saved as a .npy.
+Finally, we load the prediction and generate comparative graphs.
     </p>
     <h3>Univariate_MOIRAI</h3>
     <p>